wikukarno/buanacoding/content/blog/go/service-discovery-microservices-golang-consul-etcd.md

   - Distributed Systems
 description: "Master service discovery in Go microservices using Consul and etcd.
 Complete implementation guide with registration, health checks, load balancing, and production best practices."
 keywords: ["golang service discovery", "consul golang", "etcd golang", "microservices golang", "service registry", "distributed systems go", "consul health check", "etcd watch api"]
+faq:
+  - question: "What’s the difference between Consul and etcd for service discovery?"
+    answer: "Consul ships with first-class service discovery primitives (health checks, DNS, key/value) and is easy to adopt. etcd offers a strongly consistent key-value store with efficient watch APIs, great for custom discovery.
+Choose Consul for batteries-included discovery, etcd when you need a general-purpose, consistent store."
+  - question: "Should I use client-side or server-side discovery?"
+    answer: "Client-side discovery queries the registry directly and picks an instance; it’s simple and fast but adds logic to clients.
+Server-side discovery offloads selection to a proxy/load balancer (e.g., Envoy), centralizing policies and enabling advanced traffic management.
+Many systems use both."
+  - question: "How do I implement health checks effectively?"
+    answer: "Expose /health endpoints with meaningful checks (DB, cache).
+Register checks in Consul or use TTL-based heartbeats.
+Ensure failing instances are quickly removed and use retries with backoff."
+  - question: "How do I secure service discovery traffic?"
+    answer: "Enable mTLS between services and the registry, use ACLs (Consul) or RBAC with TLS (etcd), and restrict access at the network layer.
+Rotate certificates and keep minimal privileges for each service."
+  - question: "What happens during network partitions?"
+    answer: "Design for partial failures: set sensible timeouts, retries, and circuit breakers. etcd prioritizes consistency and may reject writes during quorum loss; Consul uses anti-entropy and eventually converges—plan fallback behavior accordingly."
+  - question: "Do I still need a service mesh if I use Consul/etcd?"
+    answer: "A registry solves discovery; a mesh adds mTLS, retries, timeouts, traffic shaping, and observability without code changes.
+Use a mesh when you need uniform cross-cutting policies at scale."
 ---

 In the early days of web development, finding services was simple.
 Your database lived at `localhost:5432`, your cache at `localhost:6379`, and everything was predictable.
 But when you move to microservices, suddenly you have dozens of services spinning up and down across multiple servers, and nobody knows where anything is anymore.